frankiennamdi/commit-log/README.md

 # Configuration

-The configuration property file is located in **config** directory.
+The configuration property file is located in **config/application.properties** directory.
 If the path of the log location is not absolute the log is written in the present working directory.

 # Constraints